qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

 / PostGIS data provider, see section :ref:`label_postgis`).

-Note that you can also share your data through these OGC Services using a webserver with QGIS Server (see the :ref:`QGIS-Server-manual`), UMN MapServer or GeoServer installed.
+Note that you can also share your data through these OGC Services using a webserver with :ref:`QGIS Server <QGIS-Server-manual>`, UMN MapServer or GeoServer installed.

 .. _`ogc-wms`: